 Stash Contribution Methods

-Stash offers three automated ways, collectively dubbed Auto-Stash, to contribute to your investment accounts, including:
+Stash offers two automated ways, collectively dubbed Auto-Stash, to contribute to your investment accounts, including:

 - Set Schedule (Auto-Stash).
 Select an amount to contribute daily, weekly, or monthly to 1) your personal, retirement, or custodial investment account or 2) your cash balance, a reserve of money ready for you to allocate to investments.